Equality of the wobbly and shaky loci

-\end{proposition}{} \begin{proof} The equivalence between properness of $\Vn$ and $\VE$ follows from Lemma \ref{lm:oVn_minus_Vn}.
+\end{theorem}{} \begin{proof} The equivalence between properness of $\Vn$ and $\VE$ follows from Lemma \ref{lm:oVn_minus_Vn}.
 The equivalence between properness of $h_{\Ee,nilp}$ (resp. $h_\Ee$) and properness of $\Vn$ (resp. $\VE$) is a consequence of the valuative criterion for properness.
 Thus it is enough to prove all the other equivalences.

-The implication that very stable implies finite follows from Lemma \ref{lm:Hacen}.
+The implication that very stability of $\Ee$ implies finiteness of $h_{\Ee,nilp}$ follows from Lemma \ref{lm:Hacen}.

-To prove the remaining equivalences, we note that it is enough to check the equivalence of finiteness and properness.
-Indeed, quasi-finiteness automatically implies very stability, as the existence of a nilpotent Higgs field implies the existence of a line of nilpotent Higgs fields, and hence quasi-finiteness is equivalent to finiteness by the first equivalence.
+To prove the remaining equivalences, we note that it is enough to check the equivalence of finiteness and properness of $h_{\Ee,nilp}$.
+Indeed, quasi-finiteness of $h_{\Ee,nilp}$ automatically implies very stability of $\Ee$, as the existence of a nilpotent Higgs field implies the existence of a line of nilpotent Higgs fields.
+Thus, quasi-finiteness is equivalent to finiteness by the first equivalence.

-Now, since finiteness implies properness, it is enough to check that properness implies finiteness, for which given that the Hitchin map is of finite type, it is enough to check that fibers are finite dimensional.
-This follows from Propostion \ref{prop:image_V_nilp}. \end{proof} The equivalent of Corollary \ref{cor:lagrangian_multi} follows from Propositions \ref{prop:image_V_nilp} and \ref{prop:vs_iff_proper}:
+Now, since finiteness of $h_{\Ee,nilp}$ implies properness of $h_{\Ee,nilp}$, it is enough to check that properness of $h_{\Ee,nilp}$ implies finiteness of $h_{\Ee,nilp}$, for which given that the Hitchin map is of finite type, it is enough to check that fibers are finite.
+This follows from Proposition \ref{prop:image_V_nilp}. \end{proof} The analogue of Corollary \ref{cor:lagrangian_multi} follows from Propositions \ref{prop:image_V_nilp} and \ref{thm:vs_iff_proper}:

 \begin{corollary} Let $\Ee$ be very stable, and let $\Oo$ be a nilpotent orbit such that $\VO\neq\emptyset$ is maximal dimensional inside $\Vn$.
-Then, $\Vn$ is the closure of a Lagrangian multisection of the restriction of $h_{\Pp,\alpha}$ to $\MO$. \end{corollary} \begin{proof} By Propositions \ref{prop:image_V_nilp} and \ref{prop:vs_iff_proper}, together with isotropicity of $\VO$ (see Section \ref{sec:Poisson}), all we need to check is that:
+Then, $\Vn$ is the closure of a Lagrangian multisection of the restriction of $h_{\Pp,\alpha}$ to $\MO$. \end{corollary} \begin{proof} By Propositions \ref{prop:image_V_nilp} and \ref{thm:vs_iff_proper}, together with isotropicity of $\VO$ (see Section \ref{sec:Poisson}), all we need to check is that:

-By \eqref{eq:LES_hyper}, the rank of $\omega$ at $(\Ee,\varphi)$ when $\varphi|_D\in\Oo$ is
+By \eqref{eq:LES_hyper}, the rank of $\eta$ at $(\Ee,\varphi)$ when $\varphi|_D\in\Oo$ is

 Thus, taking $\mathfrak{l}'$ as in the proof of Proposition \ref{prop:image_V_nilp}, we have that $\Ker[\mathrm{gr}(\varphi),\cdot]\cong\mathfrak{l}'$, hence

 where the last equality follows from \eqref{eq:dim_N} and \eqref{eq:dim_VO}. \end{proof}